HL7/fhir-cow-ig/input/pagecontent/index.md

 * **Request notification** – A Placer notifies a (potential) Fulfiller of a request, including necessary supporting information for assessing fulfillment.

-* **Information requests from performers** – May include RESTful queries, letters requiring action by the placer, or instructions (e.g., to order a pre-service blood test).
+* **Information requests from performers** – May include RESTful queries, letters requiring action by the Placer, or instructions (e.g., to order a pre-service blood test).

 * **Coordination of fulfillment** – Between the Placer, patient, and potential Fulfillers to determine who will fulfill the request.

 * **Request updates from Placers** – Such as cancellations, added information, or patient demographic changes.

-* **Status updates from fulfillers** – Communicating progress or changes in request handling.
+* **Status updates from Fulfillers** – Communicating progress or changes in request handling.

 * **Outcome sharing** – Including results, consult notes, or notifications that a request could not be completed.